This is the last part of my 7-part series on how to find your life purpose.

-Because life is not about reaching that end point.
+Because life is not about reaching that endpoint.
 Life is about living in alignment with your purpose every day, to your best of abilities.

 Say your purpose is to touch people’s lives and inspire them.
 Your passion lies in music and your goal is to become a full-time pianist.
 However, you are currently working as an IT programmer.
 While these two jobs may be starkly different at first sight, start by identifying the gaps that stand between where you are now and where you want to be.
 Perhaps you do not know how to play the piano.
-Maybe being a pianist is not a realistic job to make a living.
+Maybe being a pianist is not a practical job to make a living.
 While your end goal seems like a castle in the air, it is up to you to build the ladders to the castle so that you can reach it.
 Don’t expect to quit your IT job and become a successful pianist immediately, because that is not logical.

-Remind yourself of your goal by placing relevant imagery prominently in your work desk and your room.
+Remind yourself of your goal by placing relevant imagery prominently on your work desk and your room.
 Join musician communities in your local area.
 Look up resources on music and pianos.
 Make your own compositions and share them with people around you.
 Showcase your skills by playing in front of your friends and in parties.

 When you are good enough, start playing (pro bono or otherwise) in lounges and bars.
-Even at your workplace, you can live true to your purpose via other ways.
-Remember, your purpose is touch people's lives and inspire them.
+Even at your workplace, you can live true to your purpose in other ways.
+Remember, your purpose is to touch people's lives and inspire them.
 You can do that by being there for them, being kind and caring — without using music.

 The most important thing is to live your purpose every day, to your best ability, within your constraints, because there is no better way you can do it.